15 common decorating mistakes and how to fix them!

 Everything you put into your room should be the right scale.
 You should be able to fit everything you need in the room without crowding it or making it feel empty.

-In a large room, you will need larger scaled furniture such as bigger arms on the sofa or a large built-in on the wall.
+In a large room, you will need larger-scale furniture such as big arms on the sofa or a large built-in on the wall.

 INTERIOR DESIGN MISTAKE #15 – Not adding plants